lmfit/uncertainties/doc/index.rst

   0.90929742682568171+/-0.083229367309428481

-Thus, existing calculation code designed for floats can be run with numbers with uncertainties with no or little modification.
+Thus, existing calculation code designed for floats can be run with numbers with uncertainties with :ref:`no or little modification <user guide>`.

 .. index:: correlations; simple example